Moving to Santiago, Chile

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Santiago is to use online resources such as websites like Airbnb, HomeAway, and Craigslist.
 Additionally, you can also search for local real estate agents who specialize in helping people find homes in Santiago.
 Additionally, you can also look for local newspapers and magazines that list available properties for rent or sale.
-Finally, you can also ask friends and family who live in Santiago for recommendations on where to look for a place to live," remarked one expat in Santiago, Chile.
+Finally, you can also ask friends and family who live in Santiago for recommendations on where to look for a place to live," remarked one expat who made the move to Santiago.

 What is a typical expat home or apartment like in Santiago?

 "Expat homes and apartments in Santiago are typically modern and spacious, with large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city and the surrounding mountains.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as air conditioning, high-speed internet, and cable TV.
-Most expat homes and apartments also come with a security system, providing peace of mind for those living in the city," said one expat in Santiago.
+Most expat homes and apartments also come with a security system, providing peace of mind for those living in the city," replied a member in Santiago.

 What is the average cost of housing in Santiago?